Stewart/Gough

 parameterizes prismatic actuators (linear movement) to achieve a desired

 pose.
-This dynamic structure uses linear
+This kinematic structure uses

-algebra to efficiently perform inverse kinematics calculations that
+linear algebra to efficiently perform inverse kinematics calculations that

-parameterize actuations and yields the desired platform position and
+parameterize actuations and yields the desired

 The degrees of